Published Mar 26, 2026

 What You Will Build

-In this tutorial, you will build an MCP server in TypeScript that wraps Orbiq's REST API and exposes five compliance tools:
+In this tutorial, you will build a TypeScript MCP server that exposes five read-focused compliance tools backed by the documented Orbiq Admin API v1:

-1. get_certifications — Lists all compliance certifications with their status and expiry dates
+1. get_certifications — Lists certifications and expiry dates

-5. get_access_requests — Lists pending access requests for compliance documents
+4. get_access_requests — Lists pending or filtered access requests

 Prerequisites

-• Basic familiarity with TypeScript and REST APIs
+• Basic familiarity with TypeScript, REST APIs, and JSON

-• An MCP client for testing (Claude Desktop, Cursor, or the MCP Inspector)
+• An MCP client for testing, such as Claude Desktop or MCP Inspector

 mkdir orbiq-mcp-server && cd orbiq-mcp-server